Is campus closed?

 Yes.
 Advisors have plans in place to continue to meet with students virtually.
 Contact your advisor to discuss registration options.
 If you are a Liberal Arts student, please contact the Advising and Transfer Center.

-Where can I go for help if I am concerned that friends, family or classmates may be impacted by the disease?
+Where can I go for help if I am concerned about the impact that the disease has on myself or others?

 What precautions can I take to prevent COVID-19, influenza or other illnesses?